-In Jun 2012, Singapore Customs officers checked another consignment of goods imported by the company, which was declared as soft drinks, seasoning and seasoning wine.
-When the officers opened the container, 750 bottles of duty-unpaid rice wine were found instead.
+In Jun 2012, Singapore Customs officers checked another consignment of goods imported by the company, which were declared as soft drinks, seasoning and seasoning wine.
+When the officers opened the container, they had found 750 bottles of duty-unpaid rice instead.